-As we are on the topic of freebies, Top Cashback is an app that allows you to shop online, and then get some or all of your money back!
+As we are on the topic of freebies, Top Cashback is a website that allows you to shop online, and then get some or all of your money back!
 I honestly don’t know how that works, but I am so glad I found out about it.
-If you sign up using my affiliate link, then you get a £5 Zeek ecard.
 You also start earning cash when you refer others too.
 I love sharing freebies.

 I know lots of people are fed up with the excessive use of packaging material that we get daily especially in grocery shopping.
 Well, I try to find a use for these too.
 If you have kids you will agree with me that some of these materials sometimes come in handy for school projects.
 I’m not saying hoard it all but if you can find use for it, I say do it.
 I store sheets of cardboard under my mattress for such projects; the excess pieces go into my compost bin or my recycle bin hopefully to be put to good use by the council.
 If you know of anyone who sells on eBay or any other online store, you know they are always needing bubble wrap, so if you have any before you just put it in the bin, consider giving it to this person.
 It will save them having to buy as many rolls as they do.
 And it saves space in the landfills too.

-You know the little Styrofoam packaging peanuts that are used to pad out your packaging or to prevent the item rolling about in the box?
+You know the little Styrofoam packaging peanuts that are used to pad out your packaging or to prevent the item from rolling about in the box?
 Well, they make awesome beanbag stuffing and will cost nothing but the beanbag material.
-Save them up when you get them and make your own beanbags that you can have for yourself and family or to donate to kids play centre.
+Save them up when you get them and make your own beanbags that you can have for yourself and your family or to donate to the kids’ play centre.

 Styrofoam packaging, ugh!
 So much of it sometimes!
-You can do lots of wonderful craft with these.
+You can do lots of wonderful crafts with these.
 These will make cute gifts too so remember to share.

 Giving Back to the Earth

-You know the junk mail that you get almost daily through your letterbox?
+Do you know the junk mail that you get almost-daily through your letterbox?
 Well instead of just throwing them in the bin, I try to find a use for them.
-I do composting.
+I do compost.
 It’s a really great way to give back to nature and the environment.
-You can read how I do composting .
-I use shrubs, leaves, twigs and mown grass from my garden, egg shells and fruit and vegetable peelings from my kitchen and all that junk mail or unwanted bills that come through the mail.
+You can read how I do compost.
+I use shrubs, leaves, twigs, and mown grass from my garden, eggshells and fruit and vegetable peelings from my kitchen and all that junk mail or unwanted bills that come through the mail.
 It’s really easy to do and then the compost made from it is used to replenish my garden.

 In our family, we like having fruits but sometimes we don’t get through what we buy in time.
 So, what do we do?
 Well read on: